 Travel doesn’t allow you to hide behind anything.
 It freezes out the superficial.
 But heading in the wrong direction adds to, rather than relieves, emotional baggage.

-Lonely people are best served by a vast landscapes of wilderness, where in that unquestioning space, all that is unnecessary and diverting is stripped away, until you are left with what is important – ultimately with the truth that you are important.
+Instead, try vast landscapes of wilderness where, in that unquestioning space, all that is unnecessary and diverting is stripped away, until one is left with what is important – ultimately with the truth that you are important.

-Broken hearts are best served in places which do not overwhelm your personal tragedy.
+Broken hearts are best served in places which do not overwhelm personal tragedy.
 Romantic places allow you to stagnate in memories, but not heal.
-China, for example, expansive on every level, its culture steeped in spiritual wisdom, rather than the adolescent materialism of America, will give you courage and perspective to dissolve, rather than dismiss, your feelings.
+China, for example, expansive on every level, its culture steeped in spiritual wisdom, rather than the adolescent materialism of America, will equip the traveller with the courage and perspective to dissolve, rather than dismiss, feelings.

 The great French writer and Nobel Prize winner André Gide said, ‘Man cannot discover new oceans unless he has the courage to lose sight of the shore.’